apkudo/niagra/README.md

 node-launcherd is also able to spawn multiple copies of the server when necessary.
 This might be useful when running servers on a multi-core machine.
 With this approach each spawned process will intentionally race on `accept`.
 The underlying operating system kernel will pick the winner of the race.
 Your mileage may vary depending on your kernel as to how scalable this approach is.

+node-launcherd also monitors the running process and is able to respawn a server process if it terminates unexpectedly.

 ## Usage

 node-launcherd is designed to run indefinitely.
 You system's daemon management tool (e.g: launchd, init, etc), should be used to manage node-launcherd's life-cycle.